EnterpriseDB/docs/tools/user/pgerelnotes/pgerel/README.md

 3) set $DOCSHOME to $HOME/docs or wherever you keep your docs tree

-4) Ensure that your docs is checkout into a branch where you wish to update the release notes
+4) Ensure that your docs repository is on a branch where you wish to update the release notes

+5) cd $DOCSHOME/tools/user/pgerelnotes/pgerel

 5) Run